 We have been using mobile phones from quite a while and as of lately we have switched on to smartphones.
-But on the whole have we ever given a thought as to how these phones are made?
+But on the whole have we ever given a thought as to how these phones are actually made?
 Right from the conception of the idea to the final outcome of the product, the journey is a steep mountain to climb.
 Read on if you to understand the entire process.

-When the company decides to make a new model, they already have older models so they do not need to start from scratch.
+When a company decides to make a new model, they already have older models so they do not need to start from scratch.
 All they have to do is fine tune the older model through the feedback of the users or the experts in this field.
 All the shortcomings of the previous models are taken care of and with new innovation, the technology is injected into the latter model.

 Making of prototype